la3lma/bluetoothsensor/README.md

 TODO:

-* Look over persisted reports and fix obvious errors
-  * ID = -1, shouldn't happen
-  * Only lowercase hexadecimal numbers, for concistency

-* Make a few nice views for the stored data
+* Fix bug, pick up device names
+* Make makefile to test and build
 * Fix naming inconsistencies between Go and SQL code
-* Make makefile to test and build
 * Fix gripes from goland
 * Make static build that includes the sql file so that this thing can go from zero to sixty just from an executable